Why do project managers need insurance?

 - You’re being taken to court for breach of contract

 In today's world, project managers often rely on electronic equipment to carry out their work.
-Obtaining electronic business equipment insurance is wise to safeguard your assets if your business depends on electronic equipment.
+Obtaining portable electronics insurance is wise to safeguard your assets if your business depends on electronic equipment.

 Public liability insurance for project managers